Steven D. Wexner: Career

 In 1993, Wexner was named chairman of the Department of Colorectal Surgery at Cleveland Clinic Florida, a position he held until 2024 when he became Emeritus Chair.
 While at Cleveland Clinic he also served as Chairman of the Division of Research and Education from 1995 to 2012, as well as Chief of Staff from 1997 to 2008.
 He served as Chief Academic Officer from 2008 to 2012.
 In 2012 He was appointed the Director of the Digestive Diseases Center.
 In November 2025, Wexner was appointed Executive Director and System Chair for Colorectal Surgery at MedStar Health, covering 10 hospitals in the Washington, D.C. region.
 He concurrently serves as Professor of Surgery and Vice Chair for Professional Development in the Department of Surgery at Georgetown University School of Medicine.

-Wexner holds academic appointments as Professor of Surgery and Vice Chair for Professional Development at Georgetown University School of Medicine (2025-present); affiliate professor at Florida Atlantic University; clinical professor at Florida International University; affiliate professor of surgery at the University of South Florida, Tampa, Florida; clinical professor of surgery at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University; affiliate professor of surgery at the University of Miami Miller School of Medicine; professor of surgery, University of Siena, Siena, Italy; visiting professor, Faculty of Medicine, the Hebrew University of Jerusalem, Hadassah Medical Center, Jerusalem; visiting professor at the University of Belgrade in Serbia; visiting professor in the Department of Surgery and Cancer at Imperial College London (appointed 2022); visiting professor at Tongji University Shanghai; honorary professor in the Department of Targeted Intervention, Division of Surgery & Interventional Science at University College London; and honorary professor at I.M.
-Sechenov First Moscow State Medical University.

 As a founder of the National Accreditation Program for Rectal Cancer (NAPRC), he led a coalition to establish the accreditation program with the American College of Surgeon's Commission on Cancer.
 The NAPRC's goal is to implement educational and medical standards for rectal cancer treatment.

-In November 2025, following his appointment as physician executive director and system chief of colorectal surgery at MedStar Health, Wexner appeared on FOX 5 DC discussing the rising incidence of colorectal cancer among younger adults.
-He attributed this trend to multiple factors including genetics, environment, and diet.
-Wexner emphasized that delayed diagnosis often occurs because symptoms in younger patients are frequently dismissed by both patients and providers.
-He has advocated for increased awareness of screening guidelines, and recommended colonoscopies starting at age 45, or ten years younger than the age of the youngest first-degree relative diagnosed with colorectal neoplasia.
-He has emphasized that colorectal cancer is one of the few truly preventable cancers, as removing precursor polyps during colonoscopy can prevent cancer development.
+In November 2025, Wexner discussed the rising incidence of colorectal cancer among younger adults in a FOX 5 DC interview, attributing the trend to genetic, environmental, and dietary factors and noting that removal of precursor polyps during colonoscopy can prevent the disease.
+He said these cancers are often found at an advanced stage because patients and physicians ascribe rectal bleeding, changed bowel habits, or unexplained weight loss to hemorrhoids or irritable bowel syndrome.
+He recommended screening from age 45, or, for those with a family history, beginning ten years before the diagnosis age of the youngest first-degree relative with colorectal neoplasia.